Schuetze NLP Lab, Center for Information and Language Processing (CIS),

 Community Members

-- Committee member of NICE, an NLP Academic Exchange Platform.
+- Committee member of NICE, an NLP and AI Academic Exchange Platform.

 - Member of AI Grid, a German AI community connecting young AI scientists funded by the German Federal Ministry of Education and Research.